mfarisakram/CX-Improvement-Roadmap-Singapore-Airlines-Case-Study/README.md

 # Recommendations
 Based on these findings, I recommend the following actions:

-* Review Seat Comfort: We should investigate specific aircraft types where seat complaints are highest.
-It might be time to check if seat cushions need replacing or if the layout in Economy needs review.
+* Review Seat Comfort: We should investigate specific aircraft types where seat complaints are highest and flight time duration
 * Audit Meal Service: We need to look at the food menus again.
 A survey could help us find out if the issue is taste, quantity, or choice.
 * Support Crew Training: With service complaints rising, our cabin crew might be overworked due to full flights.
 We should look into staffing levels to ensure they have enough time to care for every passenger.